Monday, May 12, 2025

 Find three advertisements that include men and/or women in them.
 They can be traditional print advertisements that we would find in magazines.
 They could also be video advertisements.
 You can also have a mix of different types.

-• In Google Docs or Google Slides (or Word or Powerpoint), include the three advertisements you found (or a link to them - always test your links to make sure they work).
+• In a slide show, include the three advertisements you found (or a link to them - always test your links to make sure they work).
 Also include links to cite your sources.

 • Then determine how many codes are in the advertisements (see below for a review of the codes).
 Identify each code and briefly explain how the code is used.
 (NOTE: There are several examples given for each code.
 Keep in mind not all the examples have to be present to be the code).